astropy/astropy/docs/coordinates/skycoord.rst

 celestial coordinate representation, manipulation, and transformation between coordinate frames.
-This is a high-level class that serves as a wrapper around the low-level coordinate frame classes like `~astropy.coordinates.ICRS` and `~astropy.coordinates.FK5` which actually do most of the heavy lifting.
+This is a high-level class that serves as a wrapper around the low-level coordinate frame classes like `~astropy.coordinates.ICRS` and `~astropy.coordinates.FK5` which do most of the heavy lifting.

 The key distinctions between |SkyCoord| and the low-level classes (which are derived from `~astropy.coordinates.BaseCoordinateFrame`) are as follows: